trey-rosius/event_driven_cdk/README.md

 - A Lambda(post order lambda) polls the messages from the SQS Queue,extracts the order information and starts up a step functions workflow with order information as input.
 - The Step functions workflow contains 4 different lambdas(Initialize Order, Process Payment, Complete Order, Cancel Order).
 - The Initialize Order function creates a new order in the database.
-- The Process Payment lambda randomly determines if payment has been made on an order or not.
+- The Process Payment lambda randomly assigns a `success` or `failed` payment status to the order.
-- If payment was successful, the complete order lambda saves the order to the database and sends an email.
+- If payment was successful, the complete order lambda update the order in the database and sends an email to the client.
-- If payment failed, the order status is updated in the database and an email sent with failed status by the failed email lambda.
+- If payment failed, the order status is updated in the database and an email sent with failed status to the client through the failed email lambda.

-Create a folder called `lambda-fns` inside your project folder.
-It'll contain all lambda functions for the application.

-I love separating each lambda function into a python package.
 Create a python package inside the `lambda-fns` folder called `post_order`.
-Then inside the
-`post_order` python package, create a python file called `post_order.py`.
+Then inside that folder, create a python file called `post_order.py`.

 This lambda function would poll messages from the sqs queue and start a step functions workflow.
-Therefore it'll need permission to receive sqs queue messages and start a step functions workflow.
+Therefore, it'll need permission to receive sqs queue messages and to start a step functions workflow.

 Let's define the code within the `post_order.py` file.
-Inside the handler function, type

 ```python

 def handler(event, context):